neo-technology-field/python-etl-lib/docs/reporting.rst

        └──post-processing
           └──CreateSequenceTask

-The :class:`~etl_lib.core.Task.Task` is responsible for informing the reporter (from the context) about status changes, such as starting and ending of tasks.
-This is done before and after calls to :func:`~etl_lib.core.Task.Task.run_internal()` so that implementations of :class:`~etl_lib.core.Task.Task` do not need to worry about this.
+The :class:`~etl_lib.core.Task.Task` is responsible for informing the reporter (from the context) about status changes, such as task start and completion.
+This occurs before and after calls to :func:`~etl_lib.core.Task.Task.run_internal()`, ensuring that task implementations do not need to handle this manually.

-At the end of each :class:`~etl_lib.core.Task.Task`, the reporter will be called again leading to log messages such as the following:
+At the end of each :class:`~etl_lib.core.Task.Task`, the reporter logs summary messages such as:

 .. code-block::